Skip to main content

 Overview

-AIPREF is an IETF standard for expressing AI access preferences in machine-readable format.
+AIPREF is an IETF Internet-Draft for expressing AI access preferences in machine-readable format.
 Similar to robots.txt for web crawlers, AIPREF allows websites to declare policies for AI agent access, scraping permissions, and usage terms.

 Originary extends AIPREF with PEAC-Receipt verification, enabling sites to enforce policies cryptographically.
 Agents discover policies via /.well-known/aipref.json, and Originary issues receipts proving policy compliance.